Benjamin-Dobell/Heimdall/Win32/README.txt

        NOTE: If you want to use the CSC then extract it last.

-    3. Run Heimdall Frontend (heimdall-frontend.exe).
+    3. Open the Heimdall Frontend (heimdall-frontend) application.

     4. Select the "Flash" tab.
 From the "Flash" tab you're able to completely customise a flash.